nextleap-project/countermitm/source/new.rst

 A traditional approach to reduce the number of neccessary key verifications is the Web of Trust.
 This approach requires a substantial learning effort for users to understand the underlying concepts.
 Moreover, when using OpenPGP the web of trust is usually interacting with OpenPGP key servers.
 These servers make widely available the signed keys effectively making public the social "trust" graph.
 Both key servers and the web of trust have reached very limited adoption.
 Therefore, Autocrypt has been designed to not rely on public keyservers, nor on the web of trust.

-In this section, we consider how introducing new kinds of (hidden) messages and workflows between peers can substantially help with maintaining end-to-end security against active attacks from providers or the network.
+In this section, we consider how introducing new workflows between peers can substantially help with maintaining end-to-end security against active attacks from providers or the network.
+This new workflows introduce what we call "administrative messages", messages sent between users' devices that are transparent to the user.
+These messages support the authentication and security of the exchange of key process, with the additional advantage that they significantly improve usability by reducing the number of actions to be made by users.
+At the end of the section we discuss the need for this kind of messages.

 The described protocols are decentralized in that they describe ways of how peers (or their devices) can interact with each other, thus fitting nicely into the decentralized Autocrypt key distribution model.

 At the end of this document we discuss other opportunistic techniques that increase the likelihood of detecting active attacks without introducing new workflows or new network messages between peers.